murray501/Project-Learning-NodeJS-React/README.md

     - To enable Server Side Rendering, NextJS is used.

-    - In /pages directory, JS files are implemented using React.
+    - In /pages directory, pages are implemented using React.